 “There aren’t infinite versions of our grandfather, Morty.
 He’s an infinite smear of one shitty old man.
 And he’s attached to us infinitely through his weakness and our forgiveness.
 This is why we’re with him.
 This is why we’re alive.”

 As Rick realized himself, Mortys are also bred for forgiveness.
 It’s key to keeping them compliant and loyal to their Ricks.
 A necessary trait when Ricks are generally assholes who treat grandsons like disposable commodities with an endless backup supply.
-This is definitely one of the darkest aspects of the
+This is definitely one of the darkest aspects of the Rick and Morty finale.

 What Is the Central Finite Curve?
 A Wall Between Realities